robert-warneke/robert-warneke.github.io/README.md

 #### 💡 Light/Dark Mode

 `.html` example:
-> Start by adding a button with the id `mode-toggle`.
+> Start by adding a button with an id of `mode-toggle`.
 ```
 <button id="mode-toggle" class="toggle">
     Toggle Mode